dhanus/dhanus.github.io/_posts/2017-05-19-great-software-talk.markdown

 ### Write a narrative around that concept

 Program Committees love fun and interesting talks, so think about how you can tell a story using the concepts that you want to discuss.
-A few particularly clever examples of this are Where in your RAM is 'python san_diego.py'? and Memory Chronicles: A Tale of Two Pythons.
+A few particularly clever examples of this are <a href="https://www.youtube.com/watch?v=tMKXcc2-xO8">Where in your RAM is 'python san_diego.py'?</a> and <a href="https://www.youtube.com/watch?v=d7qEzpnkWaY">Memory Chronicles: A Tale of Two Pythons</a>.

 ### Include a detailed outline of your talk (including approximate timing)